 Make sure the dough doesn’t have too much flour on it.
 If there’s too much flour, the dough will dry out, leaving you with a crumbly mess when trying to prepare a meal.

 With this in mind, you’ll also want to inspect each package to ensure there aren’t many crumbs lying around in the container, as this typically indicates pasta that’s too dry.

 As with any dough, fresh pasta dough can get moldy if subjected to too much liquid or moisture.
 Ensure that you’ve chosen a container of pasta with no liquid sitting in the bottom and does not appear to have moisture droplets collecting on the inside.

 An obvious thing to watch out for is an expired sell-by date.
 Always check the date on fresh pasta to ensure you have plenty of time to cook the product before it’s spoiled.

-Next time you’re off buying fresh pasta, be sure to check each of tips to ensure the pasta is at the peak of freshness.
+Next time you’re off buying fresh pasta, be sure to check each of the tips to ensure the pasta is at its peak of freshness.

 The endless fresh pasta varieties

 Whether you want to make fresh spaghetti or find a premade stuffed pasta made with homemade dough, you can more than likely find it in the fresh variety.

 Related: Guide on how to buy Semolina Flour

 Believe it or not, you can even buy fresh pasta made in sheets to create your own stuffed varieties like tortellini, ravioli, manicotti, and so many more.